Best Summer Programs in Los Angeles – 2023

 2) USC Summer Pre-College Programs

-- Location: Los Angeles, CA
+• Location: Los Angeles, CA

-- Residential?: Residential, commuter, and online options available.
+• Residential?: Residential, commuter, and online options available.

-- Program Length: In-person: 4 weeks; Online: 2-4 weeks (self-paced)
+• Program Length: In-person: 4 weeks; Online: 2-4 weeks (self-paced)

-- Application Deadline: In-person: May; Online: rolling
+• Application Deadline: In-person: May; Online: rolling

 USC offers a variety of in-person and online Los Angeles summer programs for high school students.
 All courses are designed to be both intense and engaging.
 Moreover, students will earn college credit after completing their course of choice.

-To apply to an in-person USC summer program, students need to complete an essay and provide a teacher recommendation as well as transcript.
+To apply to an in-person USC summer program, students need to complete an essay and provide a teacher recommendation as well as a transcript.
 Additionally, they should be pursuing a rigorous high school curriculum.
 However, the online course application process is much less involved.
 Students only need to complete a short-answer essay and provide basic contact information.

 Los Angeles Summer Programs – Continued

-3) UC Irvine Summer Surgery Program
+3) UC Irvine Summer Surgery Programs

-- Location: Orange, CA
+• Location: Orange, CA

-- Residential?: Residential options available.
+• Residential?: Residential options available.

-- Eligibility: High school students aged 16+
+• Eligibility: High school students aged 16+

-- Application Deadline: Rolling
+• Application Deadline: February

 One of the top high school medical programs in the country, the Summer Surgery Program gives students outstanding access to the field of medicine.
 In addition to learning about the day-to-day life of a surgeon, students also receive hands-on training.
 They take dissection courses, receive ultrasound training, develop surgical skills, and are exposed to minimally invasive surgery technology.
 Moreover, they’ll work with medical students, residents, and faculty, observe live surgeries, and obtain a Basic Life Support Certification.